-Cost of Services and Gross Margin
+Cost of Services, Intangible Asset Amortization and Gross Margin

-Cost of services decreased \$97.0 million, or 27%, to \$268.5 million in 2022.
-The decrease was primarily due to reduced production activities across our Bioservices network, as well as a \$41.5 million inventory write-off related to the Bayview facility in the second quarter of 2021, partially offset by increased costs at our Camden facility for additional investments in quality enhancement and improvement initiatives.
+Cost of Services decreased \$79.0 million, or 29%, to \$189.5 million in 2023.
+The decrease was primarily due to reduced production activities related to the halt in manufacturing under the Janssen Agreement coupled with higher allocations to MCM Product cost of sales at our Bayview facility and lower production activities at our Winnipeg facility, partially offset by increased costs at our Camden facility for additional investments in quality enhancement and improvement initiatives and increased costs associated with production activities at our Canton facility for a Bioservices customer.